bmaunde/guidelines/Magento/magento-cloud-setup.md

 Once you have installed the prerequisites, it is necessary to configure or set them up so they are ready to use with Magento.

-#### Database Management System
+ #### 1. List item

 After installing MariaDB, you need to setup and create a database, user and credentials that will be used when installing Magento.

 To setup MariaDB, you will need to execute the following command:

     sudo mysql_secure_installation

- The above allows you to set up a root password so you c
+ The above allows you to set up a root password so you can start doing the next activities.
+This also enables you to improve the security of your MariaDB installation.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODc4MzI3ODczLC0xOTk1MDkyMDA2LC0zMz
+eyJoaXN0b3J5IjpbMTEzMDI5NDQ5OSwtMTk5NTA5MjAwNiwtMz
-Q4OTkyOCwtNzc0NTc5Nzc5LDM4NzEwMTYzOSwtMTE4NzcxMDY2
+M0ODk5MjgsLTc3NDU3OTc3OSwzODcxMDE2MzksLTExODc3MTA2
-NCwxMjI2MTg5ODQ5LDE5NTU1Mjg3N119
+NjQsMTIyNjE4OTg0OSwxOTU1NTI4NzddfQ==
 -->